 - Freelance stylist for fashion shows, weddings, and events

 - Personal stylist

 - Beauty brand ambassador

 And these are just a few ideas!
 There are many ways you can use your cosmetology training once you graduate.

 Ready to Become a Cosmetologist?

 If you think that becoming a cosmetologist would be the dream job for you, your first step is to enroll in beauty school.
 You can learn more about JD Academy of Salon + Spa by contacting us online.
-Also, be sure to schedule a tour of our Danville, CA campus to check it out for yourself!
+Also, be sure to schedule a tour of our Danville, California campus in the East Bay area to check it out for yourself!